Roberto-1998/jenkins_ci_cd_mern_app/README.md

 We built everything from scratch:
 - New **Dockerfiles** for the client and the server.
 - A **docker-compose.yaml** file to orchestrate all services and enable smooth communication.
-- A `docker-compose.env` file to centralize environment variables.
+- A `.env` file to centralize environment variables.

 ---